lhcb/glossary/glossary/T.md

 [!["Track types in LHCb"](/figures/track_types.png)](/figures/track_types.png)

+## Tracker-only {#TrackerOnly}

+A fast simulation configuration that excludes the «calorimeter:CALO» and «MUON» geometries but keeps the «RICH» geometry included.
+However, RICH physics lists are switched off.

 ## Track Type

 The type of the track used in `TupleToolTrackInfo`, and anything that includes it.
 See [Tracking strategies used in LHCb](https://twiki.cern.ch/twiki/bin/view/LHCb/LHCbTrackingStrategies#Track_types) or [TupleToolTrackInfo](https://twiki.cern.ch/twiki/bin/view/LHCb/TupleToolTrackInfo) for details.
 The types are: